Last update: December 15, 2024

 What is iron?

 Iron is an essential trace mineral necessary for good health.
 It's found in all human cells and is required as a cofactor in hundreds of biochemical processes.
-The body uses most iron to form the protein hemoglobin needed for healthy red blood cells that transport oxygen around the body.
+Your body uses most iron to form the protein hemoglobin needed for healthy red blood cells that transport oxygen around your body.

 Health benefits of iron